The Biggest '90s TV Teen Idols, Then and Now

 Mario Lopez: Now

-Lopez will also be back for the new Saved by the Bell, but has otherwise kept busy more as a host than an actor.
+Lopez was also back for more Saved by the Bell, as Slater is now the PE teacher and football coach at Bayside.
+But he's otherwise kept busy more as a host than an actor.

 Tiffani Thiessen: Then

 Then known as Tiffani Amber Thiessen, she played cheerleader Kelly on Saved by the Bell, Saved by the Bell: The College Years, and the TV movie where Zack and Kelly tie the knot.
 She also joined the cast of another influential teen drama, Beverly Hills, 90210.

 Thiessen, like her other costars, also recently returned to her teen dream role for a couple of episodes.
 She also stars on the Netflix series Alex & Katie and has led her fair share of Hallmark holiday movies.

 Lark Voorhies (pictured above with cast-mate Dustin Diamond, who sadly passed away from cancer this year) played Bayside's fashion plate, Lisa Turtle, on Saved by the Bell.
 She went on to roles in soap operas Days of Our Lives and The Bold and the Beautiful.

 Lark Voorhies: Now

 Voorhies has not acted much since the late '00s, but she did make a cameo in the show's reboot.

 Steve Urkel wasn't originally meant to be the main character of the TGIF sitcom Family Matters, but the heart wants what the heart wants.
 Jaleel White became the show's breakout star, playing not just the lovable nerd next door, but his dreamy alter-ego, Stefan Urquelle.